ottenwbe/recipes-manager/README.md

 make build
 ```

 Builds a fully functioning binary named ```recipes-manager-snapshot```.
-In contrast to the release version, there is still debugging informaiton included.
+In contrast to the release version, there is still debugging information included.

 ### Build Release Version